 Subsequent improvements to this system led to the development of the second-generation Edwards SAPIEN THV (Edwards Lifesciences).
 Major differences between the first- and second-generation devices were the incorporation of pretreated bovine pericardium as the material for the valve leaflets, which had been demonstrated to decrease valve calcification, in addition to a polyethylene terephthalate skirt, which extended to a larger expanse of the stent frame, thus improving sealing and potentially reducing paravalvular regurgitation (PVR).7 The 2 sizes of this device, the 23- and 26-mm diameter THVs, could be inserted via 22- and 24-Fr delivery systems for transfemoral (TF) TAVR and through a 29-Fr sheath via transapical access for patients without vascular adequate for the TF approach.

 The third-generation of the balloon-expandable Edwards THVs is the SAPIEN XT THV (Edwards Lifesciences).
 This also consists of a trileaflet pericardial bovine valve, but the leaflets have a scallop shape to improved leaflet durability and the valve is mounted on a cobalt chromium stent frame.7 The latter decreases the profile of the THV, given the thinner struts and fewer rows between commissures.
 The SAPIEN XT THV is available in 23-, 26-, and 29-mm sizes in the United States, with a 20-mm size available internationally.
 The sheath sizes are smaller than those of the previous generation Edwards THVs because of the lower profile characteristics, as described earlier.
 The NovaFlex+ delivery system replaced the original RetroFlex3 sheath used for the previous generation device (Edwards Lifesciences).
-Through this system, the 20- and 23-, 26-, and 29-mm SAPIEN XT can be advanced ...
+Through this system, the 20- and 23-, 26-, and 29-mm SAPIEN XT can ...